 Sword / F-22P Class Frigates, Pakistan

-The F-22P or Sword class frigate is a 2,500t multi-mission, conventionally powered frigate built for the Pakistan Navy.
+The F-22P or Zulfiquar (English: Sword) class frigate is a 2,500t multi-mission, conventionally powered frigate built for the Pakistan Navy.
 Design and construction of the F-22P started after a $750m deal was signed in 2005 between Pakistan's Ministry of Defence Production (MoDP) and China Shipbuilding Trading Co (CSTC).

 The deal involved an order for construction of four F-22P frigates for the Pakistan Navy's fleet.
 The deal included an order for four to six Harbin Z-9EC helicopters and ammunition for the frigates.
 The first of the frigates, PNS Zulifqar, was delivered in September 2009.

-The third frigate was launched in May 2008 and is expected to be delivered in the third quarter of 2010.
-It will be named PNS Saif.
-The fourth unnamed frigate is being built at Karachi Shipyard and Engineering Works under a technology transfer agreement signed with China.
-It is expected to be delivered by 2013.
+The second frigate, PNS Shamsheer, was launched in October 2008.
+It was commissioned into the Pakistan Navy in December 2009.
+The third frigate, PNS Saif, was launched in May 2008 and was delivered in September 2010.
+The fourth frigate in class, PNS Aslat was built at Karachi Shipyard and Engineering Works under a technology transfer agreement signed with China.
+It was delivered to the Pakistan Navy in April 2013.

 The addition of the F-22P frigates will bolster the Pakistan Navy's fleet and improve its fighting capabilities.
 The fleet already includes six Amazon-class frigates and Karachi-built Jalalat-class guided missile patrol craft.
 However, the fleet does not include destroyers and the limited number of ships has stopped the navy providing a safe environment for maritime activity.